al-pals/al-pals.github.io/rules.md

 - **Defensive scoring is a bit unique in our league, as it is nerfed to prevent large scores that can have a crazy impact on a matchup**
     - All defensive scoring starts at 5 points on the week, and -0.1 point is subtracted from this value for every real-life point that the defense allows (so your defense would need to give up over 50 points to give you a negative score)
     - Defense gets an additional point for every turnover that they force and a half-point for every sack
+- 0.04 points per kick/punt return yard **implemented starting in 2024 with the changing of the kick-off in the NFL that led to more fantasy relevant players being involved in kickoff returns**
+- 6 points per special teams touchdown or fumble recovery touchdown (if your player scores a touchdown of any variety, you will get a point)

+{: .box-note}
+Note: Plays where a lateral occurs are scored weirdly by the NFL, this is the only situation where your player can score a touchdown and you technically might not get points for it in fantasy football... there is unfortunately no real way to rectify this due to the NFL's method of keeping stats on these plays